Tensorized Pauli decomposition algorithm: Abstract

 \section{Abstract}

-This paper introduces a novel general-purpose algorithm for Pauli decomposition that employs matrix slicing instead of matrix multiplication.
-This approach significantly accelerates the decomposition of multi-qubit matrices.
-Numerical experiments are provided to validate the observed speedup, underscoring the algorithm's potential significance in the realm of quantum computing and quantum chemistry simulations.
+This paper introduces a novel general-purpose algorithm for Pauli decomposition that employs matrix slicing and addition rather than expensive matrix multiplication, significantly accelerating the decomposition of multi-qubit matrices.
+In a detailed complexity analysis, we show that the algorithm admits the best known worst-case scaling and more favorable runtimes for many practical examples.
+Numerical experiments are provided to validate the asymptotic speed-up already for small instance sizes, underscoring the algorithm's potential significance in the realm of quantum computing and quantum chemistry simulations.